logo

 FAQ

-Does factory resetting a Mac remove Apple ID?
+Does factory resetting a Mac remove my Apple Account?

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.